Racial differences in pigmentation are due to the number, size, and aggregation of melanosomes in the melanocytes and adjacent keratinocytes.

 Stratum Basale The stratum basale, or basal cell layer, is composed of proliferating stem cells separated from the dermis by a thin basement membrane composed of type IV collagen.1 In histologic sections, these cells are seen as a single layer above the basement membrane.1 The daughter cells differentiate and undergo keratinization as they migrate upward toward the surface of the skin.
 The process of regeneration takes place every 28 to 40 days.

 Stratum Spinosum The stratum spinosum lies above the basal cell layer.
 This layer is composed of several layers of keratinocytes.
 These cells differentiate from basal cells and accumulate keratin as they approach the surface of the epidermis.
 Desmosomes, or cell adhesion molecules, are responsible for the “spiny” appearance of this layer and hence its name.

 Stratum Granulosum In the granular layer, cells continue to accumulate keratin and basophilic keratohyaline granules.
 These granules, coupled with the desmosomes, help to form a waterproof barrier, protecting the body from excessive water loss.
-They also serve as promoters ...
+They also ...